$731.1 million Powerball lottery jackpot won by single ticket sold in Maryland | Lottery Post

 The lump sum payout for the single winning ticket is a jaw-dropping $546.8 million.

-The winning ticket was sold in Allegany County in the Northwest part of the state, bordering Pennsylvania.
-Lottery officials didn't immediately identify the retailer that sold the ticket for Wednesday night's drawing.
+The winning ticket was sold at Coney Market in Lonaconing, which is in Allegany County in the Northwest part of the state, bordering Pennsylvania.
+Coney Market will receive a $100,000 bonus from the Maryland Lottery for selling the jackpot-winning ticket.

 Maryland lottery spokeswoman Carole Gentry said Wednesday night's Powerball win is by far the largest prize in the Maryland Lottery's history, easily outdistancing the $218.6 million share of a $656 million Mega Millions jackpot claimed anonymously by The Three Amigos in the March 30, 2012 drawing.